 Saving Scotland’s Red Squirrels aims to:

 - Protect populations of red squirrels across their current “red-only” range north of the Highland Boundary Fault and in key areas of south Scotland.

-- Co-operate with Forestry Commission Scotland to protect Scotland’s red squirrel stronghold forests.
+- Co-operate with Scottish Forestry to protect Scotland’s red squirrel stronghold forests.